angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ## Pile Cards

 :::row{variant=CENTERED}
-- TO
-- EoA
+- Relic of Progenitus
-- IU
+- EoE
 - LED
 - CoS
 :::

-This is probably the most diverse set of cards and might as well be titled "miscellaneous" however there are some important pieces in here that are fundamental to the deck.
+This is probably the most diverse set of cards and might as well be titled *miscellaneous* however there are some important pieces in here that are fundamental to the deck.
 A lot of these cards do have a lot of usage outside of the Doomsday pile but their core value/the reason they are in the deck is often to be searched up and utilised as part of your combo.
 In theory almost all of